 Types of Financial Advisors

 The terms financial advisor and financial consultant have evolved over the years.
-Today, there are different types of Financial Advisors and they’ve become catch-all labels for professionals who provide financial planning services, manage investment portfolios, or sell insurance and other financial products.
+Today, there are different types of financial professionals.
+They’ve become a catch-all for professionals who provide financial planning services, manage investment portfolios and other financial products.

 What Is An Investment Advisor?